 Arlene has been a member of the Chelan-Douglas CASA Program staff since 2007.
 As our Volunteer Coordinator, she leads our efforts in the recruitment and training of new volunteers.
 She also provides ongoing training opportunities for our volunteers and helps organize our special events and fundraising activities, including our Rock n’ Rowl for Kids!, the CASA Christmas Stocking Project, and Adoption Day.
 Arlene’s adult life has been centered around children and families, so working for the CASA Program is a great fit for her.
 Holding a degree in education, Arlene enjoys watching volunteers learn during their first case and putting their training to work.
 Arlene enjoys networking with caring adults who believe in giving back to their community.
 Arlene enjoys spending time with her husband, Roger, and her two adult children.
 She loves reading and is a huge Seahawks fan….Go Hawks!!

 Heather Baker has been involved with the CASA Program since she was a teenager.
 Volunteering in high school to help with different CASA projects including the Christmas Sock Project and Rock n’ Rowl for Kids.
 From 2010-2012 Heather was the AmeriCorps Volunteer for CASA.
 After completing two years of service with Intermountain AmeriCorps she started working for CASA part-time.
-She now works full time as the ATEEM Program Coordinator.
+She now works full time for the Program.
 Heather also co-chairs the committee for CASA’s Christmas Sock Project.